Linguistic Quality Assurance

 - Yellow highlight: grammar or punctuation mistake

-Note that the QA check also searches for and displays Tag Errors.
+Note that the Auto Review also searches for and displays Tag Errors for confirmed segments.

 QA actions popup

 Click on a highlighted term to bring up a QA actions menu that displays the linguistic issues and suggestions for correction.
-After you have corrected any mistakes, it is good practice to run the QA check again on the segment to make sure there are no more issues.
+After you have corrected any mistakes, it is good practice to run Auto Review again on the segment to make sure there are no more issues.

 The QA actions menu: